 Find members of the GAIMS team below!
 We are a diverse group collaborating from multiple departments and organizations on campus.
-For more information on specific members click below.
 If you are interested in getting involved please reach out to us!

 Ingmar Riedel-Kruse is an assistant professor in the department of bioengineering.
 His lab combines basic research and engineering approaches by working on biophysics of multi-cellar systems and biotic games.
 Biotic games require biological process to run and could have a similar impact on society as conventional video games based on electronics.
 The lab develops biotic games specifically targeted at educational challenges and to support biomedical research.
 He usees theoretical / computational as well as experimental approaches based on molecular, cellular, developmental biology; zebrafish; imaging; physics; informatics / computer sciences; micro-fluidics; and engineering.